FontBureau/Opentype-1.8-Axis-Proposal/README.md

 ### 3. Motion Axes (4)

 In 1992, Font Bureau developed Zycon ([demo](http://www.axis-praxis.org/specimens/zycon)) to demonstrate how Variable Fonts can be used for motion typography.
-The essense of motion is a simple equation:
+The essence of motion is a simple equation:

 Distance = Rate × Time